The Adventures of Elliot: The Millennium Tales: Plot

+The game has three endings.
+In the "Bronze Ending", Elliot slays Māo, and Heuria is broken free, but remains uncounscious and he begins a journey to look for a way to fully restore her.
+In the "Silver Ending", Elliot uses a sealing technique with Leytstaf to imprison Māo in ice instead and Heuria fully recovers, but he is forbidden by the king from continuing his explorations through time.
+In the "Gold Ending" which is the game's true ending, Elliot confronts his mother and manages to have her recover her senses, lifting the curse on Heuria and reuniting his family.
+However, Faie remembers her original mission which was to warn everybody about the imminent return of Demise.
+The Myū and human populations combine their magic power to awaken the phoenix Credel, who was resting in a volcano since their fight with Demise in the past.
+With Credel and Faie's help and empowered by Māo and Huria's magic, Elliot destroys Demise for good.
+It is then revealed that Faie was created by Elliot from the future with Credel's power and sent back in time in order to change history and prevent Demise from destroying the world.
+Faie choses to remain with present Elliot instead of returning to the future.
+The humans and Myū start cohabitating in peace, while Elliot lives happily with his family, friends, and budding romance with Princess Heuria who is now adventuring with him.

 Development and release

-The Adventures of Elliot: The Millennium Tales is being developed by Team Asano and Claytechworks under the umbrella of Square Enix's Creative Studio 5.
+The Adventures of Elliot: The Millennium Tales was developed by Team Asano and Claytechworks under the umbrella of Square Enix's Creative Studio 5.
 Like previous titles created by Team Asano, such as the Octopath Traveler series and Live A Live, the game features Square Enix's trademarked HD-2D art style.

 The game was announced with a 2026 release date in a Nintendo Direct livestream on July 31, 2025.
 A free demo for the game featuring approximately 90 minutes of gameplay launched on the Nintendo Switch 2 eShop the same day.
 Square Enix invited people to provide feedback through an online survey open until September 30.